318097/bubblegum/README.md

 - [ ] Soft delete everything
 - [ ] Authentication for resolvers
 - [ ] Sentry
+- [ ] Send Welcome mail when registered from Google

 #### New app requirements/tools